Explore the majestic mountains, deserted villages, and unique wildlife of Iceland's Westfjords.

-Iceland’s scenic coastline is dotted with more than a hundred gorgeous fjords, many with green, fertile valleys.
+Iceland’s scenic coastline is dotted with more than a hundred gorgeous fjords, many with green, fertile valleys and charming coastal towns.
 But what is a fjord exactly?
-Geologically, a fjord is a long, narrow inlet with steep sides or cliffs, created in a valley carved by glacial activity.
+Geologically, a fjord is a long, narrow inlet with steep sides or cliffs carved by glacial activity.
 In Iceland during the Ice Age, massive glaciers carved out the plunging fjords which cut into the coastline on the north, east and west and created razor sharp mountain ridges, contributing to Iceland’s majestic landscape.
 Iceland’s unusually large number of fjords makes it a perfect destination for cruise ships and avid hikers.

-The East Fjords are one of the oldest regions of Iceland, shaped by glacial action in the Ice Age where magma chambers that had been 3 kilometers (1.8 mi) underneath the surface where uncovered to reveal beautiful rock formations.
+The East Fjords are one of the oldest regions of Iceland, shaped by glacial action in the Ice Age where magma chambers that had been 3 kilometres (1.8 mi) underneath the surface where uncovered to reveal beautiful rock formations.
 This area has a magnificent landscape of long, narrow fjords and steep mountains with jagged peaks.
-The East Fjords have many natural harbors with flourishing fishing villages that are accessible by boat or car.
+Visit the many natural harbours in the East Fjords with flourishing fishing villages that are accessible by boat or car.
 Some of the more remote fjords are mostly uninhabited and can only be reached by hiking tours throughout the deserted regions of high mountain ridges and verdant valleys.
 In the East Fjords you can experience the feeling of total isolation and peace.

 The Westfjords are sparsely populated, remote and relatively inaccessible with whole areas that are deserted, creating natural reserves of beauty and fertility unknown elsewhere in Iceland.
 Dotted with lovely small towns with fascinating culture, that combine modern day with the lifestyle of centuries past.
 The region offers Iceland’s most dramatic fjords with rough and steep mountain slopes and brilliant blue seas.
 The extreme colours of the landscape make the summers sparkle, while winter will make you feel like you’ve stepped into another world.
-It is a favorite area for extreme sports such as heli-skiing and has some of the country’s best hiking, particularly at Hornstrandir nature reserve and the dramatic cliffs at Latrabjarg with millions of breeding sea birds.
+It is a favourite area for extreme sports such as heli-skiing and has some of the country’s best hiking, particularly at Hornstrandir nature reserve and the dramatic cliffs at Latrabjarg with millions of breeding sea birds.
 Have an unforgettable adventure in the Westfjords all year round.

 Iceland Travel 2016 © - All Rights Reserved - Skógarhlíð 12 105 Reykjavik Iceland